BradMarr/brainlessfk/README.md

     }
 }
 ```
 As you can see in the code chunk provided above, it takes in self (which is the vector of a single lines command and arguments [command, argument 1, argument 2...]) then executes the proper function corresponding with the command and arguments.
-Each line in the script is then iterated through with this method called upon them.
+This method is applied to every line of the script provided.
 ### Pointer Object:
 The main goal of the pointer object is to track the movements of the program.
 This can then be used later to properly handle data and indexing.
 ```rs